hammer147/hue-app-ben/README.md

 ### on

-The on field speaks for itself, it can be true or false.<br>
+The on field speaks for itself, it can be true or false.
-Note however, that it is *only* needed if you actually want to turn the light on or off (i.e. *change* the on/off state).<br>
+Note however, that it is *only* needed if you actually want to turn the light on or off (i.e. *change* the on/off state).
 If a light is *already on* and you just want to change the color, it is recommended to omit the on field as unnecessary info slows down the bridge.

 ### dimming